 Yes, it is entirely possible to get yourself into trouble with oxalate with diet alone.
 This happens quite often with health conscious people.
 I meet people everyday who come to me for help with diet after making “improvements” to their diet that have made them far sicker, and oxalate is often the explanation.
 Dr. Shaw from Great Plains Laboratory calculated the average intake of oxalate in the average American diet to be about 100 mg, whereas those eating just one green smoothie (prepared with 2 cups of spinach or the equivalent) were netting 15,000 mg of oxalate!
 Shaw described oxalate as “probably the most important unrecognized medical factor that is going on today”.
 I completely agree with this statement!

 Endogenous production of oxalate occurs in the body under certain circumstances.
 Endogenous production of oxalate means that oxalate is being made in the body.
 You can imagine that under these circumstances, food is only part of the oxalate equation.
-It makes absolutely no sense to me to blame the oxalate in food when there is obviously something about her biochemistry that needs to be addressed.
+It makes absolutely no sense to me to blame the oxalate in food when there is obviously something about my biochemistry that needs to be addressed.

 And that, my friends, is why we have been working for several years on addressing the underlying issues.